CSBSJU/CSCI-160/README.md

 submissions MAY NOT be accepted.

 ### Examinations
-There will be two closed book/open note in-class exams, seven closed book/closed note in-class quizzes, three open book/open note in-lab exams, and one cumulative final exam.
-Each student's lowest two in-class quiz grades will be dropped.
+There will be two closed book/open note in-class exams, three open book/open note in-lab quizzes, and one cumulative final exam.
 All quiz and exam times are documented on the <a href="https://csbsju.instructure.com/calendar">Canvas calendar <span class="fas fa-external-link-alt"></span></a> for this course; you are responsible for keeping those times clear in your schedule.
 Students MAY be allowed to make up missed exams in the case of an excused absence and at the discretion of the instructor.

 ### Emails / Outlook meeting invitations
 I welcome emails and Outlook meeting invitations from students.
 However, you